-Budgeted cost: £34,357
+Budgeted cost: £34,357 for Year 1

 Activity Evidence that supports this approach Challenge number(s) addressed Improving literacy in all subject areas in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
-Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools 1 This will involve ongoing teacher training through Teach Meet, Talking Teachers and curriculum development meetings.
-Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in English and Maths: Word-gap.pdf (oup.com.cn) Developing metacognitive, revision and study skills in all pupils.
+Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools 1 This will involve ongoing teacher training through whole staff meetings, Teach Meet and curriculum development meetings.
+Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in English and Maths: Word-gap.pdf (oup.com.cn) In Year 2, LEXIA to be purchased and used to support students as an intervention measure.
+Developing metacognitive, revision and study skills in all pupils.
 Teaching metacognitive strategies to pupils can be an inexpensive method to help pupils become more independent learners.
-3 This will involve ongoing teacher training through Teach Meet, Talking Teachers and whole staff meetings.
-Metacognition and self-regulation - EEF Undertake the Attachment Awareness Schools Award with the Virtual School.
+3 This will involve ongoing teacher training through Teach Meet and whole staff meetings.
+Metacognition and self-regulation - EEF In Year 2, Year 11 students to attend a programme of bespoke sessions on revision methods and approaches, delivered by EBacc subject specialists.

+Undertake the Attachment Awareness Schools Award with the RBWM Virtual School in Year 1.
 Evidence from Virtual School research.
-4 This will involve ongoing teacher training through Teach Meet, Talking Teachers and whole staff meetings.
+4 Undertake the Senior Mental Health Lead qualification in Year 2.
+This will involve ongoing teacher training through Teach Meet and whole staff meetings.